About

 I am a Ph.D. candidate in Economics at the Université de Montréal and an affiliate of CIREQ.
 I am on the 2026–2027 academic job market.
 My doctoral work is featured in the Maison des affaires publiques et internationales scholar portrait (in French).

-I study how public policy shapes competition, prices, and access in concentrated markets, from broadband subsidies in the United States to mobile money in Senegal.
-I answer these questions with structural models, and when the econometric tools I need don't exist, I build them.
+I study how public policy shapes competition, prices, entry, and access in concentrated and digital markets, from broadband subsidies in the United States to mobile money in Senegal.
+I combine causal evidence with structural models and develop econometric tools when existing methods are not scalable or robust enough for the policy question.

 Job market paper